andycranston/tcp-com-bridge/README.md

 the `tcb-server-w.py` program should listen on for incomining connections.

-If the `--bind` command line agument is omitted the `tcb-server-w.py` program will see if there are any intefaces which have an IPv4 address where the first two octets are 10 and 7 such as:
+If the `--bind` command line agument is omitted the `tcb-server-w.py` program will see if there are any interfaces which have an IPv4 address where the first two octets are 10 and 7 such as:

 ```